Experience in Kurashiki! Tatami border factory tour and mini tatami making

 Parking: Available

-Takada Orimono Co., Ltd. | Official website
+Takada Textile Co., Ltd. | Official website

-A video introducing the tatami edge production process
+Video introducing the tatami edge production process

-"FLAT" has a selection of over 1,300 items and outlet products
+"FLAT" has a selection of over 1,300 items and outlet products available for purchase

-"Mini tatami making kit" also on sale
+"Mini Tatami Making Kit" also on sale

-[FLAT Kojima Main Branch]
+[FLAT Kojima Main Store]

 TEL: 086-477-6777